 Casey DeLuca is the of Operations, Training & Technical Assistance Manager at Applied Self Direction.
 Casey has over 12 years experience working with self-directed programs.
 Prior to her work at Applied Self Direction, Casey worked at the National Resource Center for Participant-Directed Services (NRCPDS) at Boston College and the Cash & Counseling National Program Office which directed the twelve state expansion of Cash & Counseling.

 Merle Edwards-Orr is a Senior Consultant at Applied Self Direction.
 He taught at a number of colleges and universities and worked, both as a service provider and as a policy maker, with people across the lifespan.
 Merle has extensive experience both in health care both in acute and long-term care.
 He served as the Vermont Project Director for the Cash & Counseling Expansion Project and oversaw self-directed programs for all long-term services and supports populations in the state.
 He also served as a manager for the Vermont State Unit on Aging.
 Merle joined the NRCPDS in 2013 and since then has worked with states, aging and disability network agencies, and the Veteran Administration in establishing and improving their self-directed programs.
-Merle has an MSW from the University of Tennessee and and Ph.D. in Social Welfare from the University of Wisconsin-Madison.
+Merle has an MSW from the University of Tennessee and a Ph.D. in Social Welfare from the University of Wisconsin-Madison.